 A Brief Biography of the Artist*

-Adolfo Muller-Ury was born Felice Adolfo Müller on 29 March 1862 at Airolo, Switzerland to a prominent patrician family who descended from the von Rechburg family (a lady from which family married a Müller in the early eighteenth century creating a lineage that could be traced back to the Dark Ages) and by the late 18th and early 19th centuries included mercenaries, lawyers, hoteliers and businessmen.
+Adolfo Muller-Ury was born Felice Adolfo Müller on 29 March 1862 at Airolo, Switzerland to a prominent patrician family who descended from the von Rechberg family (a lady from which family married a Müller in the early eighteenth century creating a lineage that could be traced back to the Dark Ages) and by the late 18th and early 19th centuries included mercenaries, lawyers, hoteliers and businessmen.
 Adolfo was the sixth of nineteen children, most of whom survived infancy, born to Roman Catholic parents: Carl Alois (Luigi) Müller (1825–1887), a lawyer, was Gerichtspräsident (Presiding Judge) of the Cantonal Courts, and Genovefa (née Lombardi; 1836–1920), daughter of Felice Lombardi, Director of the Hospice on the St. Gotthard Pass which he took over from the Capuchin monks who had run it for centuries.
 The family spoke Airolese mainly, a local dialect of Ticinese Italian, as well as Swiss-German, and indeed they lived mainly in Airolo where the artist’s Lombardi grandfather had a huge house and his father Alois Müller practiced law.
 In 1879 a conflagration in Airolo destroyed the parish church of Santi Nazario e Celso and ‘Luigi Müller’ was largely instrumental in organizing the reconstruction of the church (a plaque commemorating his efforts was placed in the church, but since 1996 has been ignominiously relocated behind the altar).
 It was in this church that the young Adolfo Müller, his many siblings, his parents and his Lombardi relatives would have worshipped.

 After attending the municipal drawing school in the Ticino, and the public school in Sarnen (the large building of which still stands in the town) he was encouraged by the sculptor Vincenzo Vela (1820–1891) and possibly the Commendatore Metalli-Stresa (a family friend), to study oil painting under the local painter of religious pictures in a Nazarene-style, Melchior-Paul von Deschwanden in Stans in Switzerland (who died in Adolfo’s arms in February 1881).
-Deschwanden’s work was very popular at the time but it was not until the autumn of 1933 that a monument in his memory by the Swiss sculptor August Stanser Blaesi (1903–1979) was erected in the front garden of the former Nidwaldner Kantonalbank in the centre of Stans.
+Deschwanden’s work was very popular in the nineteenth century, but it was not until the autumn of 1933 that a monument in his memory by the Swiss sculptor August Stanser Blaesi (1903–1979) was erected in the front garden of the former Nidwaldner Kantonalbank in the centre of Stans.